 A Thanksgiving dinner cruise NYC-style is perfect for anyone, like me, who hates the kitchen with an unrelenting passion.
 It’s for families looking for a new Thanksgiving tradition or anyone else looking for a fun, unique way to spend the holiday.

-Who says you have to spend Thanksgiving with family members you’d otherwise never hang out with, discuss politics, and count down until you bolt?
+Who says you have to spend Thanksgiving with family members you’d otherwise never hang out with, fight over politics, and count down until you get to leave?
 Who says you have to pretend to care about football while your cousin complains about his job?
 And who says you can’t have salmon for dinner and Irish cream for dessert?

 Thanksgiving dinner cruise NYC tips